 For the last few years at Christmas we have had a non-uniform day to raise funds as well as a Christams “Bizarre Bazaar”.
-Lots of students have got involved and have run stalls and competitions, they have taken part in Christmas Karaoke and bought teachers in a Slave Auction!
+Lots of students have got involved and have run stalls and competitions and they have taken part in Christmas Karaoke!
 There are also some members of staff who sponsor children to go to school which also provides them with a meal every day.
 This October we are going a stage further and a group of Year 11s and ex-students are going to Addis Ababa to help run a play scheme for special needs children with CRED (www.cred.org.uk).

 THE ZONE is an opportunity to:

 - Travel overseas with other children, young people and adults from the UK